SV Arminen

-Sportvereinigung Arminen Wien also known as SV Arminen or simply Arminen is an Austrian field hockey club based in Vienna.
+Sportvereinigung Arminen Wien also known as SV Arminen or simply Arminen is an Austrian professional field hockey club based in Vienna.
 It competes in the Austrian Bundesliga which they have won a record 19 times in the men's competition.
 Their home ground is the Waldstadion and they were founded on 24 April 1919.

 The first men's team regularly plays in the Euro Hockey League.
 In the past, the club also had other sports but since 1938 they only have hockey.